What is Replacement Debt Financing?

 Whether you have a home loan, student loan, or other debts, refinancing could enable you to shift your debts to a more favorable position.
 But before you take action, you need to understand the pros and cons of refinancing.

-What is Refinancing?
+What is refinancing a loan?

-Types of Refinance Loans
+Types of refinance loans

-For instance, if interest rates are low, you could refinance an adjustable-rate loan into a fixed-rate loan to lock in a lower rate for a specified period of time.
+If interest rates are low, you could refinance an adjustable-rate loan into a fixed-rate loan to lock in a lower rate for a specified period of time.
 You could also refinance to a shorter loan term, save money on interest, and pay off your debt sooner.

 Remember, a cash-out refinance is a secured loan backed by your home.
 If you fail to repay your loan, you risk losing your property as well.

-The opposite of a cash-out refinance is a cash-in refinance.
-With this type of loan, you pay down your balance to qualify for a lower interest rate.
+The opposite of a cash-out refinance is a cash-in refinance, in which you pay down your balance to qualify for a lower interest rate.
 Bringing in cash will also lower your loan amount, reducing your monthly payment and the amount of interest you’ll pay throughout the life of the loan.

-Risks of Refinancing
+Risks of replacement debt refinancing